How do I sign up?

 How old does my daughter need to be to participate?

-Your daughter must be attending primary school between kindergarten - Year 6.
+Your daughter must be attending primary school between kindergarten - Year 6 to participate.
+(The minimum age for Daughters and Dads Cricket is 6.)

 Can my family come along to the sessions?

 The program has been designed for only the dad and registered daughter to attend.
-However all family members are encouraged to read through the program resources to gain an understanding of what is being learnt each week and how to best support dads and daughters to complete their home tasks.
+However all family members are encouraged to join in the home program.

 Can I still do the program if I don’t participate in regular physical activity?